Kitchen Worktable - Popular Woodworking Magazine

 With carefully fit battens and slots, and a tabletop that remained stable and flat through the process, I proceeded with the last bit of joinery in the table, the 2″ mortises in the batten.
 On the staked coffee table, I used a power drill to drill my angled mortises – here, because of the size and depth of the holes, I used an angled auxilliary bed for the drill press.

-The process for drilling these mortises is not too different from using the handheld drill.
-I used an awl to mark the center of the hole, and drew sightlines at the correct splay angle through these points.
-To line that angle up correctly, I sighted the line, the point of the Forstner bit and the post of the drill press.
-I also clamped the battens to the table before drilling to ensure there wasn’t any movement during drilling – a 2″ Forstner bit has a fair amount of torque, and I didn’t want anything whipping around if something grabbed during the cutting.
+The process for drilling these mortises was not too different from using the handheld drill.
+I used an awl to mark the center of the hole and drew sightlines at the correct splay angle through these points.
+To line that angle up correctly, I lined up the pencil line, the point of the Forstner bit and the post of the drill press.
+I also clamped the battens to the table before drilling to ensure there wasn’t any movement – a 2″ Forstner bit has a fair amount of torque, and I didn’t want anything whipping around if something grabbed during the cutting.

 A quick dry fit confirmed that the angles were correct, and the tenons fit properly.
-If you are turning tenons or drilling large mortises for the first time, it may be worth leaving the tenons until this point – the 2″ mortises can wind up a bit big, due to slop in drilling, and fitting the turned tenons to their final mortises may be more accurate.
+If you are turning tenons or drilling large mortises for the first time, it may be worth leaving the tenons until this point – the 2″ mortises can wind up a tiny bit big, due to slop in drilling.
+Fitting the turned tenons to their final mortises may be easier, and more accurate.

-I also had a quick moment of reflection at this point.
-I see so many “simple” ways of putting legs on a board of wood or project – bent metal, preturned legs, reclaimed joists, etc. These batten/leg units could easily be fit into basically any table project, with or without the sliding dovetails.
-They’re easy to make, cost very little (~$18 of poplar) and will do a lot for your slab, tabletop, etc. As a design element, they’re simple, cheap and fast – it’s hard to get all three in a single package.
+I also had a quick moment of reflection at this point – I see so many “simple” ways of putting legs on a board of wood or project – bent metal, preturned legs, reclaimed joists, etc. These batten/leg units could easily be fit under any tabletop, with or without the sliding dovetails.
+They’re easy to make, cost very little (~$18 of poplar) and will do a lot aesthetically for your slab, tabletop, etc. As a design element, they’re simple, cheap and fast – it’s hard to get all three in a single package.

 The battens and legs were now ready to glue up.
 I sawed a kerf down the middle of the tenon, stopping about 1/2″ from the shoulder.
 I also drilled a 3/16″ hole at the bottom of the kerf, which is intended to halt a split in the leg during the wedging process (though this may be somewhat superstitious).
 I put some hide glue on both the tenon and mortise, pounded them home and wedged them.

 After letting the glue sit overnight to cure, I came back to flush the wedges and tenons to the top of the batten.
-First, I did some quick crosscutting to remove the bulk of the material, and then I moved to the low angle jack plane to bring it fully flush.
-I was careful to only take down the tenon, because any material I take away from the batten will change how it fits in the dovetail slot.
+First, I sawed off the bulk of the material, and then I moved to the low angle jack plane to bring it fully flush.
+I was careful to only take down the tenon, because any material I take away from the surrounding batten surface may change how it fits in the dovetail slot.

-At this point, the table goes together, and it could stay like this – a knockdown table, without glue between the batten and tabletop.
-However, I’m going for durability here, not portability.
+At this point, the table went together, and it could’ve stay like this – a knockdown table, without glue between the batten and tabletop.
+However, I was going for durability here, not portability.
 I decided which side of the tabletop would be the front, and applied glue to the front 6″ or so of the batten and tabletop slot.
-I pounded that home, and clamped it – this large flat area will help resist cupping, though isn’t wide enough to cause movement issues.
-Glueing at the front it will push the seasonal movement of the top to the back of the tabletop, and the joints in front will stay clean.

-I did have a moment of weakness at this point – I started to like the look of the oak and poplar together.
-I’d decided long before, however, that I wanted to try a two-tone milk paint and raw wood aesthetic, so I ignored those distractions and continued to the final shaping and finishing of the table.
+I pounded that home, and clamped it – this large flat area will help resist cupping, though it isn’t wide enough to cause movement issues.
+Glueing at the front will push the seasonal movement of the top to the back of the tabletop, and the joints in front will stay clean.
+I have to admit, I started to like the look of the oak and poplar together.
+I’d decided at the outset, however, that I wanted to try a two-tone milk paint and raw wood aesthetic.

-First up was trimming down the length and width of the tabletop.
-I also wanted to bevel in the top and battens slightly – a job for a track saw.
+Next, I trimmed down the length and width of the tabletop.
+I also wanted to bevel in the top and battens slightly – a good job for a track saw.
 I wrote this process up in a separate post last week, detailing how much I like using track saws when building furniture.

 After dimensioning and beveling the top with the track saw, it was time to prep for the finish.
 I smooth-planed and then sanded everything to #320 grit.
 After #180 grit, it was all hand sanding – I hate those little orbital sander squiggles, and doing it by hand with the grain solves that issue.
-And yes, I couldn’t done the whole tabletop with a plane – but for Osmo polyx oil (the finish I’m using) I prefer a sanded oak texture rather than the planed oak texture.
+And yes, I could’ve done the whole tabletop with a plane – but for Osmo polyx oil (the finish I’m using) I prefer a sanded oak texture rather than the planed oak texture.
 It feels a bit more uniform and smooth, as the pores are more covered and filled.
 Because I sanded instead of planing, however, I had to check for more raised grain while finished, and touched it up with some sanding between coats of finish..

 As always, the piece started to really develop a personality towards the end.
-I cut the corners off of the table.
 This table is just inside the door to the kitchen, and with my midnight snack runs and groggy morning coffee stumbles, I’ll be a bit less dinged up than usual with softer corners.
+So, I cut them off, making four small cut corners, and an eight-sided tabletop – it goes nicely with the eight sided legs.

 The milk paint also went on beautifully.
 It took three coats, the first of which was sanded down thoroughly.
 The next two coats needed only a bit of buffing between and after them.
 I used Mirka Mirlon, fancy scuff pads I saw on Peter Galbert’s Chairnotes blog a while back, and the stuff works great to burnish the paint, without removing too much.